-The social, health and economic consequences of the rising inflation rates and the COVID-19 pandemic continue to evolve and have major impacts across the globe.
+The impact of rising inflation rates and the longer-term impacts of the pandemic on supply chains continue to evolve and have major impacts across the globe.
 Subsequent to year end, impacts of the ongoing global volatility in the financial markets may adversely affect the returns on investment of the Group.
 This cannot be quantified due to a number of variable factors in the current environment.